lucashampel/advice-api/README.md

 # advice-api
-Learning to make an API call
+Learning to make an API call  <br />
-Transform de recieved object to a class with JSONDecoder Testing the @escaping closure to do something after request finish and present the return of API
+Transform de recieved object to a class with JSONDecoder <br />
+Testing the @escaping closure to do something after request finish and present the return of API <br />